rsp/temper-lang/README.md

 When recovering from a failing branch, mutations that might be visible to later attempts must be rolled back.

-_Design decision_: We are not going to rely upon or implement transactional memory for N host languages.
-Mutable types must define **snapshot and rollback** operators.
-For example, all buffers (see above) could be append-only, cannot themselves contain mutable values, and do not allow random-access instead providing access by scoped cursors.
-Rolling back a buffer means truncating it to its length when the ultimately failing operation started.

 This should hopefully allow crafting algorithms as searches over a problem space, letting reviewers focus on concerns like coverage, and